The 12 Best Places to Celebrate St. Patrick’s Day in New Hampshire! By

 Nashua’s Wild Irish Breakfast is truly a New Hampshire tradition.
 One of the largest St. Patrick’s Day events in all of New England, it is essentially a comedy roast alongside breakfast, all to benefit the PLUS foundation (People Learning Useful Skills), which teaches independence-building life tools to individuals with disabilities.
 You may even spot something of a bigwig, as top government officials attend the event annually.

-Harlow’s Pub features live Celtic music every Tuesday, so it should come as no surprise they take St. Patrick’s Day seriously.
-This Nashua institution serves up corned beef and cabbage, loads of beer, and authentic tunes to pay tribute to the luck and lives of the Irish.
+Harlow's Pub features live music parties often, so you can expect their St. Patrick's Day t be no less exciting.
+This Nashua staple serves up classic Irish fare, loads of beer, and authentic tunes to pay tribute to the luck of the Irish.

 The Speare’s Hospital Shamrock Shuffle is a festive event aimed at helping a community be more active.
 The race itself is completely untimed, and designed to appeal to all ages and skill levels.
 Get out there and work off that corned beef and beer!